Sorry, your browser is not compatible with some of the content on this website. Please update to a newer browser to view

 Laser welding solutions are most frequently used in high volume industries, such as the automotive industry and in manufacturing.
 The process is extremely popular where the same welding operations are performed repetitively / continuously and can easily and seamlessly be integrated into other processes.
 This also makes laser welding solutions extremely popular in other industries too, such as in electronics, engineering, medical, automotive, jewellery and manufacturing.
 Welding using lasers can also be used for other processes such as manufacturing fuel cells, batteries and fine wires for medical devices.

-There are many benefits associated with laser welding.
+There are many benefits associated with welding with lasers.
 Unlike with traditional welding solutions, lasers guarantee the same accuracy consistently every time, absolutely seamless and cosmetically attractive joints whilst also delivering the ability to weld even the most complicated of requirements.
 The process is also popular for the production of micro-precision parts, especially in the medical and electronics industries.
 The extremely low levels of thermal distortion can’t be emulated traditionally, which is another attraction of laser welding, as is the ability to weld in “difficult to reach” places.
 In general, there is no need to use flux or filler materials as welding joins can be programmed to work without the need for these.

-Regardless of the material, thickness or dissimilar metals, Laser Welding is an application that both our Pulsed and continuous wave lasers can achieve.
+Regardless of the material, thickness or dissimilar metals, Welding is an application that both our Pulsed and continuous wave lasers can achieve.
 From fuel cells and batteries through to fine wires for medical device manufacture, if your aim is to perfect your processing techniques then look no further than our range of Pulsed and CW Fiber Laser solutions.
-For further information about the capabilities of SPI Lasers for welding see our full list of application insights for laser welding which are detailed below.
+For further information about the capabilities of SPI Lasers for welding see our full list of application insights which are detailed below.

 ‘Applications Insights’ are detailed articles on specific applications.